 - 1/4 cup fresh raspberries (for garnish)

-- Step 1 For the Cake: Preheat oven to 350 degrees F. Line two 9-inch cake pan with parchment paper.
+- For the Cake: Preheat oven to 350 degrees F. Line two 9-inch cake pan with parchment paper.
 Lightly grease and set aside.

-- Step 2 In a large mixing bowl, sift the cake flour, baking powder and salt.
-Mix well and place near your work station.
+- In a large mixing bowl, sift the cake flour, baking powder, and salt.
+Mix well and place near your workstation.

-- Step 3 In a small bowl, add the the egg yolks, 1/4 cup of the sugar, oil, milk, and vanilla extract.
+- In a small bowl, add the egg yolks, and 1/4 cup of the sugar, oil, milk, and vanilla extract.
 Set aside.

-- Step 4 In the bowl of a kitchen mixer fitted with a whisk attachment add the egg whites and beat on high until you see foam starts to form.
-With the mixer running slowly pour in the remaining 1/4 cup of sugar and continuing mixing on high speed until you see stiff peaks form.
-Be careful not to over mix.
-Place near your work station.
+- In the bowl of a kitchen mixer fitted with a whisk attachment add the egg whites and beat on high until you see foam start to form.
+With the mixer running slowly pour in the remaining 1/4 cup of sugar and continue mixing on high speed until you see stiff peaks form.
+Be careful not to over-mix.
+Place near your workstation.
+Using a large rubber spatula mix in the dry ingredients into the egg yolk mixture in three parts until smooth Gently fold in the egg whites into the mixture until well incorporated, without overmixing.

-- Step 6 Pour the batter into the prepared baking pans.
+- Pour the batter into the prepared baking pans.
 Place the cakes in the oven and bake, rotating once, until set and a cake tester comes out clean, about 20-25 minutes.

-- Step 7 Remove the cakes form the oven.
+- Remove the cakes from the oven.
 Carefully run a paring knife around the edges of the can and invert the cakes cake onto wire cooling racks to cool completely.

-- Step 8 For the Simple Syrup: In a small saucepan add the sugar and water, place over a high heat and bring to a boil until sugar is dissolved, and let it cool.
+- For the Simple Syrup: In a small saucepan add the sugar and water, place over a high heat, and bring to a boil until sugar is dissolved, and let it cool.
 Set aside.

-- Step 9 For the Whipped Cream: Clean the kitchen mixer bowl out from earlier and fit with the whisk attachment.
-Add there whipping cream and beat on high until soft peaks begin to form.
-Reduce the speed and slowly add the confectioners’ sugar and continuing beating until the cream becomes thick and almost-stiff peaks form.
-Be very careful not to over whip the cream or it will break.
+- For the Whipped Cream: Clean the kitchen mixer bowl out from earlier and fit it with the whisk attachment.
+Add the whipping cream and beat on high until soft peaks begin to form.
+Reduce the speed slowly add the confectioners' sugar and continue beating until the cream becomes thick and almost stiff peaks form.
+Be very careful not to overwhip the cream or it will break.

-- Step 10 Assembling the Cake: Once the cakes have cooled, place on a cutting board, use a serrated knife to slice each cake layer lengthwise in half so you now have 4 layers in total.
+- Assembling the Cake: Once the cakes have cooled, place them on a cutting board, and use a serrated knife to slice each cake layer lengthwise in half so you now have 4 layers in total.
 Carefully trim away the hard brown edges of the cake sides only.